RiyadhKh4n/cmarket/TESTING.md

 47. As a website owner I can add a product and the sku is created automatically so that the sku's for the products are standardised and I do not have to manually add a sku

+    Decided not to implement the sku field for the product model

 48. As a website owner I can have the sku of a product updated when the category is changed so that the sku of the product is reflects the new category

+    Decided not to implement the sku field for the product model

 ### Admin for User Profiles: